 There’s nothing better than laughing so hard you cry, we all have that one mate who cracks us up, even in the most awkward situations!

-Finally, crying along with laughing and smiling are one of the oldest forms of communication.
+Finally, crying along with laughing and smiling is one of the oldest forms of communication.
 So get out there and don’t be scared to go after all the feels you can feel!

 That being said, if you are depressed or need to talk about something, join our community to talk to a digital mentor – no judgment here, just a shoulder or two to cry on!